carbonatedgatorade/negativemirror/content/03 The People/03.01 Player Characters/Cheò Bhilean.md

 **Striped Bamboo** (d6).
 Collapsible, it only requires one slot (but still requires both hands).
 ## Bond
 During your travels, you met a dying hunter who asked you to deliver a message to their loved ones.
 Take a **Letter** (_petty_), sealed with tree sap.
 It is addressed only to the **Lord Of Winter**.

+## Growth
+### First Sight
+Magic isn’t for us, but for nature.
+It is something to be respected and feared.
+This caution has been honed into a methodology, a practice. *When you encounter a source of magic for the first time*, you can ask the Warden how to best protect yourself and others from it.